opentofu/opentofu/rfc/20241118-module-vars-and-outputs-deprecation.md

 ```

 > [!NOTE]
-> Module users may rely on [output precondition check](https://opentofu.org/docs/language/values/outputs/#custom-condition-checks),
+> Module users may rely on [output precondition check](https://opentofu.org/docs/language/values/outputs/#custom-condition-checks).
-> however it doesn't require implicit references, so this type of usage will not be counted when generating deprecation warnings.
+> However it doesn't require implicit references, so this type of usage will not be counted when generating deprecation warnings.
 We
 > might want to forbid deprecation of outputs with precondition checks so module authors would be required to migrate them beforehand.

 ### Technical Approach